dmcrs2-iscte/Projeto_PA/README.md

 Every JSON data type implements either the JSONNode interface or the JSONLeaf interface.
 JSONNode represents composite JSON types - JSON Object and JSON Array.
 On the other hand, JSONLeaf represents the data types which don't contain other nested elements (String, Number, etc.).

 JSONNode and JSONLeaf both implement the JSONElement interface, which represents a generic JSON data type.
 This interface defines a defines two things to be implemented: a val value (the content of the JSON element) and a function 'accept' which takes a visitor as the parameter.
-Many of the operations regarding the content of the JSON elements were defined with the visitor design pattern in mind.
+Many of the available operations for retrieving information about the content of the JSON elements were defined with the visitor design pattern in mind (they are all explained below).

-The key-value pairs of the JSON objects are represented by the data class JSONProperty.
+The key-value pairs of the JSON objects are represented by the data class JSONProperty, which takes in a String "key" and an element "JSONElement" as parameters.

-The JSONObserver interface was defined with the purpose of implementing the observer design pattern in the editor GUI.
-A JSONNode may have observers which are notified when changes occur in the structure of a JSON object or array, triggering an update in the visual representation of the file in the GUI.

 # *Defining all the JSONElements:*